Doca1210/Mechanics/README.md

 # VHDL

-  Assignment details are in VHDL_lab2_uputstvo.pdf  /  The solution files are the ones ending with .vhd
+  Assignment details are in VHDL_lab2_uputstvo.pdf  /  The solution files are the ones ending with .vhd with adequate test benches (*_tb.vhd)